The Parents' Review

 The architect superintends the builder during the progress of the work, and certifies what money is due to him, as it progresses, and finally settles the accounts on the completion of the building, in which work he is usually assisted by a measuring surveyor, and by a resident clerk of the works.

 The architect is also the arbitrator, seeing justice done by the builder to the employer, and by the employer to the builder.
 His responsibility is enormous, and extends not only to the plans he provides, but to the works he superintends.
-He must not only be able to describe and draw the details of the work, but he must kno whether they are well executed, both as regards materials and workmanship.
+He must not only be able to describe and draw the details of the work, but he must know whether they are well executed, both as regards materials and workmanship.
 The architect must, therefore, be not only well-versed in the history and characteristics of every phase of architectural development, but, also, must be so well acquainted with the arts by which his designs are to be realised, and the sciences underlying the whole, that his client may be able to yield him entire confidence.

-To achieve this capacity, the would-be architect should be suitable prepared before he leaves school to take advantage of the experience he will gain when articled for a term of years to a practising architect.
+To achieve this capacity, the would-be architect should be suitably prepared before he leaves school to take advantage of the experience he will gain when articled for a term of years to a practising architect.
 In his master's office he will learn the routine of his work, and will see the application of those principles of science and of art, which he should have acquired already at a technical college.
 Five years is the usual term of apprenticeship, but three years is sufficient if preceded by two years' course at a technical college.
 Enthusiastic love of his profession will incline him to practise self-culture, to seize every opportunity to measure and to sketch such fragments of old work, and of the best work of every age, as come withing his reach.
 He will follow up these efforts with evening study, and embrace opportunities of contact with his fellows at the local architectural association, of which he will be early enrolled a member.
 He will join the life schools and classes of design, compete for the prizes, and otherwise fit himself for that competition with all the world upon which he must depend for obtaining the recognition of the public and the establishment of his fame.

 The Royal Institute of British Architects is not a teaching body, but it is the chief representative society of architects; and every architect aims to become an associate, and--after seven years' practice--a fellow of the same.